deckhouse/virtualization/docs/ADMIN_GUIDE.md

 The created resources and the strategies enabled in them appear in the list of the section.

 Rebalancing covers only the VMs that can leave their node by live migration.
 A VM that can't be live migrated, for example one with a passed-through device, is never moved by rebalancing, because the only other way off the node is a restart.
 Such a VM is restarted only during [node maintenance](#restarting-virtual-machines-during-node-maintenance) and only with the permission of an administrator.

+### Diagnosing a slow VM

+A slowdown of a virtual machine has two different causes.
+The guest OS is either busy with its own computations, or waiting for the node to give it processor time.
+From the outside both cases look the same, as a loaded processor of the machine.

+The virtualization metrics tell them apart, so you don't have to log in to the guest system.
+The "Virtualization VM Happiness" Grafana dashboard shows how long each machine waits for a processor and what it lacks, as well as which nodes are loaded more than the rest.

+What to do next depends on which of the causes is confirmed.

+- **The machine consumes its entire guaranteed processor share.** Moving it to another node doesn't help, because the same share is guaranteed there.
+Raise the core fraction [`.spec.cpu.coreFraction`](cr.html#virtualmachine-v1alpha2-spec-cpu-corefraction) or reduce the number of virtual cores, so that the guest OS doesn't spread the load across the cores that get no processor time.
+With the `Auto` value, DP picks the share from actual consumption, so you can't change it manually and have to change the number of cores or set an explicit percentage.
+- **The machine waits for processor time without consuming its guaranteed share.** The node doesn't deliver the declared guarantee, and moving the machine to a less loaded node eliminates the delays.

+The guarantee isn't absolute under [CPU oversubscription](#cpu-oversubscription).
+Processor time is distributed between machines in proportion to their shares, so a machine with a few loaded cores among many competing ones can get less than it's guaranteed.

+When freeing up a node, move the machine with the highest consumption rather than the one that has slowed down.
+Moving the main consumer frees the node resources, while moving the other machines has little effect.

+Before a move, [check whether migration is possible](#checking-vms-before-node-maintenance), so that freeing up a node doesn't turn into a restart of a machine.
+DP in many cases moves a machine held by its storage along with its disks, while a machine with a passed-through device can't be moved by live migration at all.

+Make sure as well that the cluster has a suitable node.
+The [VirtualMachineClass](cr.html#virtualmachineclass) limits the choice to the nodes whose processors match the class.
+If only the current node is left on that list, migration is impossible under any resource shortage, and what's left is freeing up the node itself by moving the other machines off it, or assigning the machine a class with a wider choice of nodes.

+DP measures storage and network latency by comparison with the rest of the cluster rather than against a fixed threshold, because the same disk latency is normal for a replicated volume and indicates a problem for a local one.
+If the storage is equally slow across the cluster, moving a machine doesn't eliminate the delays.

 ### ColdStandby